 Fairly early on, the book was split into two recensions, which have much in common, but also diverge from each other considerably in many places.
 The Greek one is known as the Clementine Homilies, while the other, whose Greek original is now lost, is called the Recognitions, from the Dickensian scenes in which so-and-so is at last revealed to be the long lost child of such-and-such, etc. The latter was the version known to the West throughout the Middle Ages, through the Latin translation made by a one-time friend of St Jerome named Rufinus, who, however, took the liberty of suppressing some of the more strangely unorthodox passages.
 (The acrimonious break between him and Jerome was provoked in part by his doing the same to some of the writings of Origen.)

 In the long entry on St Clement in the Golden Legend of Bl.
 Jacopo da Voragine, about 60% of the material is taken from the Recognitions.
-But if the words of the Roman Breviary about Clement’s “many writings” are in fact a glancing reference to them, the story itself is given no space at all.
+But if the words of the Roman Breviary about Clement’s “many writings” are in fact a glancing reference to them, the story itself is given no space at all therein.

 The Roman Matins lessons also skip the first part of what the Golden Legend says about Clement’s career after he became Pope.
 This is the story of how, after he converts a woman named Theodora, her husband Sisinnius follows her to church to see what she is doing there, but is struck blind and deaf on entering the building.
-At Theodora’s request, Clement comes to the house and heals him, but Sisinnius believes that he achieves this by magical powers which he plans to also use to seduce his wife.
+At Theodora’s request, Clement comes to their house and heals him, but Sisinnius believes that he achieves this by magical powers which he plans to also use to seduce his wife.
 Sisinnius therefore orders his servants to seize Clement and bind him, but the servants’ minds are turned by God, and they wind up seizing and binding a marble column instead.
 Clement then says to Sininnius, “Because you call stones gods, you have merited to drag stones.”

 In the 1860s, archeological investigation under the basilica of St Clement in Rome led to the discovery of the remains of the original church of the 4th century.
 At the very end of the 11th century, or the beginning of the twelfth, this structure was filled in and transformed into the foundation of a new basilica on top of it, thereby preserving some frescoes which at the time were very new, ca. 1065-1090.
 One of these depicts exactly this part of the legend of Clement, with Sisinnius and Theodora.
 At left, Clement is shown celebrating Mass at an altar decorated as it would have been in the later 11th century, accompanied by a group of clerics.
-(Note the candelabrum hanging from the baldachin, rather resting than on the altar.)
+(Note the candelabrum hanging from the baldachin, rather than resting on the altar.)
 On the right Theodora looks on as Sisinnius, struck blind and deaf, is led out of the church by his servants.

 Public domain image from Wikimedia Commons. |